recahaustria/hiring-engineers/answers.md

 ## Running Ubuntu 12.04 on Vagrant (Level 0)

-* This guide assumes that a working copy of Vagrant is installed
+* This section assumes that a working copy of Vagrant is installed
 * Please refer to this [link](https://www.vagrantup.com/docs/installation/) for details on how to install Vagrant.
 * Starting the VM:
 ```